 The Role of the Local Board

-The Waiheke Local Board is in favour of and supporting the build of a community Waiheke pool in the next three years.
+The Waiheke Local Board is in favour of and supporting the build of a community Waiheke pool.

 As part of the annual plan process the Local Board has suggested that some money could be reallocated from other projects for a community Waiheke pool project (in part or in full).